vinberg88/opensuse/README.md

 ---------------------------------------------

-LINUX MINT DEBIAN EDITION - How to install KDE 6 on Mint Debian via WSL - Windows 11 - X410 - Linux - YouTube - 2025
+LINUX MINT DEBIAN EDITION - How to install KDE 6 on Mint Debian via WSL - Windows 11 - X410 - Linux - 2025

 You can find Linux Mint DEBIAN for WSL here - https://github.com/sileshn/LinuxmintWSL2